-Expected Action Taken From All Staff
+Expected Action Taken for All Staff

-All staff should be alert to the well-being of children and young people and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by peer on peer/child on child abuse.
+All staff will be alert to the well-being of children and to signs of abuse, and should engage with these signs, as appropriate, to determine whether they are caused by child-on-child abuse.
 However, staff should be mindful of the fact that the way(s) in which children will disclose or present with behaviour(s) as a result of their experiences will differ (Farrer and Co.
-2019).
+2023).

-Although the type of abuse may have a varying effect on the alleged victim and alleged perpetrator of the harm, these simple steps can help clarify the situation and establish the facts before deciding the consequences for those involved in perpetrating harm.
+Although the type of abuse may have a varying effect on the victim and alleged perpetrator of the harm, these simple steps can help clarify the situation and establish the facts before deciding the consequences for those involved in perpetrating harm.

-Firstly all staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
-It is important for all staff to deal with a situation of peer on peer/child on child abuse immediately and sensitively.
+Firstly, all staff will need to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+It is important for all staff to deal with a situation of child-on-child abuse immediately and sensitively.
 It is necessary to gather the information as soon as possible to get a true, accurate account of the facts around what has happened, so that nothing is forgotten.
-It is equally important to deal with it sensitively and think about the language used and the impact of that language on both the children and the parents when they become involved.
+It is equally important to deal with it sensitively and confidentially and think about the language used and the impact of that language on both the children and the parents when they become involved.
 For example; do not use the word perpetrator, this can quickly create a 'blame' culture and leave a child labelled.

-In all cases of peer on peer/child on child abuse it is necessary that all staff are trained in dealing with such incidents, talking to young people and instigating immediate support in a calm and consistent manner.
-Staff should not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.
+In all cases of child-on-child abuse it is necessary that all staff are trained in dealing with such incidents, talking to children and instigating immediate support in a calm and consistent manner.
+Staff will not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.

-Staff should also be mindful that wider safeguarding concerns may influence the child's account of the event(s).
+Staff will also be mindful that wider safeguarding concerns may influence the child's account of the event(s).
 Alongside this peer pressure and the impact of sharing information about the incident(s) may also influence a child's account.